HITECHCRIME/HC_OVERVIEW/README.md

 - alternative contrasting scene, glowing environment full of light with black sillouettes of cables and my body
 - crouching scene, shadow on my face, one can only see the golden reflection of the sunglasses
 - Plot Magic: symbolic themes of Hitech Crime.
 Example: flickering lights or just presence of NEON LIGHTS whenever something important is being passed on or important things are happening both for the narrative and the audience.
 CGI-rendered (Ian Hubert - Blender) moths follow everywhere in the background of the scenes (reflective state of mind, going towards personal light)
+- IDEA: Current times scene but giant hovering ships in the air.
+Constructs hovering over ground.

 ![](qrs-within-narratives.png)